Australia is burning: Everything we know, how you can help and where to donate

 What areas are affected?

 Fires are raging in every state, with some of the greatest conflagrations in NSW and Victoria.
 The Gospers Mountains fires, in NSW, have burned over half a million hectares, and scientists suggest it could be the largest single-ignition point fire in Australia's history.
-The total area that's been burned is rapidly approaching 6 million hectares (almost 15 million acres).
-That's almost seven times the amount of burnt area the Amazon experienced in 2019 and about three times the amount burnt in California's 2018 wildfires.
+The total area that's been burned is rapidly approaching 8 million hectares (almost 20 million acres).
+That's almost ten times the amount of burnt area the Amazon experienced in 2019 and about three times the amount burnt in California's 2018 wildfires.

 The Japanese weather satellite, Himawari, captured some stunning images from space of the smoke plumes developing off the south-east coast of Australia.
 You can see the formation of huge pyrocumulus clouds, a type of smoke cloud often seen during bushfires that can generate its own problematic weather -- including lightning storms.